thaixuandang/ronin-documentation/docs/basics/rewards.md

 For staking RON to a validator, a delegator earns the staking reward that is correspondent to the amount that was staked and the commission rate of the validator.

 The rewards for a delegator are calculated based on their lowest balance per day.
-This means that if it's the delegator's first day to delegate, they will not receive any rewards for that period as their lowest balance for that day is zero.
+This means that if it's the delegator's first day to delegate, they do not receive any rewards for that period as their lowest balance for that day is zero.

-The delegator will only get rewards if the validators they chose to delegate to get selected for block confirmation for that day.
-Governing Validators (marked with a green checkmark) are guaranteed to always be chosen as validators, along with 10 validators with the highest staked amount.
-The delegator should factor in the status of the validator or the amount of RON staked to them in consideration when choosing a validator.

 The delegator may get less or no rewards if their chosen validator is punished due to being unavailable (validator nodes are expected to be always online and up to date) or due to malicious activities.
 The delegator should look at the stats such as the uptime percentage in the validator list to choose a reliable validator to maximize their RON rewards.